Table of Contents

 ___Write a 1-2 page response to a reading placed on reserve at the library by Professor

-___ Complete (or be taking) Global Studies GST 110
+___ Complete (or be taking) Global Studies IDS 110

 ___ Submit a letter of recommendation from your Global Studies professor